 Knowledge Hub

 Why are we in South Sudan?
 South Sudan gained independence in July 2011 and has experienced a long history of conflict, displacement, and deepening humanitarian needs.
-The Human Development Index (HDI) places South Sudan last out of 91 countries.
-Conflict and flooding have increased the number of IDPs to 2.2 million people in 2023 across the country.
+The Human Development Index (HDI) places South Sudan last out of 91 countries and 2.2 million people remain internally displaced.
 We are responding by providing emergency, resilience, and long-term development programming.

 “It’s hard to cope with what you’re seeing because people have nothing.
 It was two days wandering around the camp before I saw a child with a piece of paper.
 There are no toys.
 Nothing.”